warthmann/QTLseqr/README.md

 # Installating QTLseqr

-Install the PBGL version of QTLseqr from github with:
+Install the PBGL version of QTLseqr from github like so:

 ``` r
 #install the dependencies